Takws/rdSRT5/appli/iotlab_examples/tutorial2/README.md

 * read sensors
 * send a radio packet with [CSMA MAC layer implementation](https://github.com/iot-lab/openlab/tree/master/net/mac_csma)
+- CSMA Transfert to TDMA into TDA MAC
 * blink LEDs (red, green, blue) with a 1hz period
 * get nodes UID and match it with real node type and number using {UID: node} table
 * i2c interact with `control_node` to get time